bacardibryant/NimbleSchedule-API-Client/README.md

 ###How is it written?
 This project is written using Visual Studio 2017 RC and Visual Studio 2015.
-Because the .NET native C# and Mono implementations differ slightly, the code between this library and our NimbleSchedule-API-Mono-Client (written using Visual Studio Preview for Mac) is somewhat different.
+Because the .NET native C# and Mono implementations differ slightly, the code between this library and our <a href="https://github.com/xnodeoncode/NimbleSchedule-API-Mono-Client" target="_blank">NimbleSchedule-API-Mono-Client</a> (written using Visual Studio Preview for Mac) is somewhat different.

 ###How to use it?